meguna/mff/README.md

   unclosable? there was a reason
 * error notifications need to wrap - 40vw (image upload)
 * translations not finished for: welcome page (needs to be written)
-* use up/down keys to move between recipes in a loop?
 * handle expired access token
 * profile section
   * delete account